 What is CIS tax?

 The Construction Industry Scheme (CIS) is a tax paid to HMRC by contractors and subcontractors.
 It is designed to increase the revenue collected from the construction industry.
-Contractors deduct a percentage from a subcontractors wage and pass it directly to HMRC.
+Contractors deduct a percentage from a subcontractor’s wage and pass it directly to HMRC.
+The deductions are viewed as advance payments towards the subcontractor’s tax and National Insurance (NI).

-If you are a contractor, you must submit a CIS return that informs HMRC of the amount of CIS tax that you have deducted from your subcontractors, which lets them know how much you owe to the government.
+If you are a contractor, you must submit a CIS tax return that informs HMRC of the amount of CIS tax that you have deducted from your subcontractors (this lets them know how much you owe to the Government).
 You must submit this to HMRC before the 19th of every month to avoid receiving a penalty.

 Registering for CIS

-You should register as a contractor if you pay subcontractors for construction work or your business spends more than £1 Million a year on construction in any 3 year period, even if your business doesn’t do construction work.
+You should register as a contractor if you pay subcontractors for construction work or your business has spent more than £3 million on construction in the 12 months since the first construction payment was made, even if your business doesn’t do construction work.

 If you are a contractor, you must not only register with the HMRC but also verify that your subcontractors are registered too.
 You’ll then need to ensure you pay your subcontractors, deducting tax from their pay as required, and submit monthly CIS returns to prove this to HMRC.
 You’ll also have to let HMRC know about any updates to your business, such as changes in address, business name, partners, etc.